Stop Adani destroying our land and culture

 Why is this important?

-We are gravely concerned about the push by Adani and the Queensland Government to open up the Carmichael Mine on our traditional lands.
+We are gravely concerned about the push by Adani and the Queensland and Federal Governments to open up the Carmichael Mine on our traditional lands.
 Our traditional lands are an interconnected and living whole; a vital cultural landscape.
 It is central to us as a People, and to the maintenance of our identity, laws and consequent rights.

 If the Carmichael mine were to proceed it would tear the heart out of the land.
 The scale of this mine means it would have devastating impacts on our native title, ancestral lands and waters, our totemic plants and animals, and our environmental and cultural heritage.
 It would pollute and drain billions of litres of groundwater, and obliterate important springs systems.
 It would potentially wipe out threatened and endangered species.
 It would literally leave a huge black hole, monumental in proportions, where there were once our homelands.
 These effects are irreversible.
 Our land will be “disappeared”.

 Nor would the direct impacts be limited to our lands – they would have cascading effects on the neighbouring lands and waters of other Traditional Owners and other landholders in the region.
-And the mine would cause damage to climate, unleashing a mass of carbon into the atmosphere and propelling dangerous global warming.
+And the mine would cause damage to climate, with the burning of the coal unleashing a mass of carbon into the atmosphere and propelling dangerous global warming.

 We could not in all conscience consent to such wholesale destruction.
 Nor could we allow such a project to contribute to the dire unfolding effects of climate change that pose such great risks to all peoples.